Breakthrough (1950 film)

 Breakthrough is a 1950 American war film directed by Lewis Seiler and starring John Agar about an American infantry unit in World War II.
 Approximately one-third of the film was assembled from preexisting footage.

 Plot

-Captain Hale (David Brian) leads a company of infantrymen from the 1st Infantry Division from the D-Day landings through the Normandy campaign.
-They resent the presence of a fresh lieutenant Joe Mallory (John Agar).
+Captain Hale leads a company of infantrymen from the 1st Infantry Division from the D-Day landings through the Normandy campaign.
+They resent the presence of fresh lieutenant Joe Mallory.